The Viaduct Rail Park Project: Background & Overview

 In early March 2012, Studio| Bryan Hanes and Urban Engineers, incorporating the preferences cited by community participants, presented renderings of a new public park on the SEPTA spur.
 The design called for entrances to the Viaduct on North Broad Street at Noble Street, at 13th and Noble, and on Callowhill between 11th and 12th.
 The response from the community was enthusiastic, resulting in the selection of a preferred schematic design alternative.

-Through a grant from the City’s Department of Commerce to the Center City District, Urban Engineers and Studio Bryan Hanes have completed construction documents and a cost estimate for the first phase of the project.
-Final plans can be viewed in the box to the right.
-Fundraising is currently underway for both construction and long-term maintenance and the project could start as early as 2014.
+Through a grant from the City's Department of Commerce to the Center City District, Urban Engineers and Studio Bryan Hanes completed construction documents and a cost estimate for the first phase of the project.
+Final renderings can be viewed in the box to the right.